AndieWill510/tinydoor/Options/011-coach-at-cheers.md

 He — I will call him Coach — asked me what brought me to town.
 It is an ordinary question, the kind people ask at bars and restaurants and hotel lobbies because some human script requires a first thread.
 It is also a question every Autistic person knows in another register: why do you think you belong here, or anywhere?
 Some questions arrive wearing ordinary clothes, and the body hears exile first.

 I had driven down because I was alone.
-Memorial Day 2024, first big family holiday after the Christmas season that almost took me under, too much day and not enough table.
+Memorial Day 2024, first big family holiday after the Christmas season that almost took me under, too much day and not enough redemption.
 I landed the first night at what I will call The Egyptian, a local restaurant and bar, and sat down next to the man I would only learn much later was the owner.

 ## Pressure